 Being in the same department had also cemented their friendship.
 Even after graduating, they had defied all odds and remained friends.

 And of the three, Anike was the best academically and physically.
 That was probably why she couldn’t imagine why their lives were moving along fine while hers remained stagnant.

-Ejura was working in a media firm, had gotten the job immediately they finished school and six months ago, they had attended her wedding.
-Amira’s case was even worse in her opinion, the job and engagement had come about the same time.
+Ejura was working in a media firm, had gotten the job immediately after they finished school and six months ago, they had attended her wedding.
+Amira’s case was even worse in her opinion, the job and engagement had come at about the same time.